-It can be overwhelming sorting through the choices in regards to cord cutting, 2017 has more choices than ever so let's get started!
+It can be overwhelming sorting through the choices in regards to cord cutting and finally turning off the cable, 2020 has more choices than ever so let's get started!

 What is cord cutting?